rachaelkalicun/evercooked_blog/source/blog/cafe-au-lait.html.md

   - Heat the milk in a saucepan over medium heat.
 Stir in sugar if using, dissolving it completely.
 Just before it reaches a simmer, remove from heat.
   - Pour equal parts coffee and hot milk into a mug.
 Stir gently and sip slowly.
 ---

-# The Ritual of New Orleans Café au Lait

 Café au lait in New Orleans is more than coffee with milk—it's tradition in a cup.
 The deep, roasted flavor of chicory balances the richness of warm milk, creating a drink that’s both bold and comforting.
 Sipped alongside beignets dusted in powdered sugar, it’s a taste of the city’s French and Creole heritage.